MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 Is there a wage gap?
 It seems both overall and among departments that there are no major differences of the monthly average income between genders.
-This is good news for both our employees and the organization!
+This is good news for both our employees and the organization.

 **Key Insights**
 {style="color: green"}